qiuyangnie/hutton/02-04/note.md

 ## Conditional Expressions
 As in most programming languages, functions can be defined using conditional expressions.

+## Guarded Equations
+As an alternative to conditionals, functions can also be defined using guarded equations.

 ## Basic classes
 Recall that a type is a collection of related values.
 Building upon this notion, a *class* is a collection of types that support certain overloaded operations called *methods*.